mukundkulur/mukundkulur.github.io/index.md

 <h2>CONTACT.</h2>
 <span class="border"></span>
 <p>
 No two companies needs are the same.
 That's why I customize services on the need basis for each startup and any multi-nationals around the globe.
-Contact me to discuss how I can find the right package for you.
+Contact me to discuss how we can together find the right package to meet your needs.
 No strings attached. <br><!--

 Do you have a problem you need to define?<br>